earthly/website/blog/_posts/2022-02-07-golang-grpc-example.md

 }
 ~~~

-A couple things to note is this short example.
+There are a couple things to note is this short example.
 First off I am using the latest version of the protobuf syntax `proto3`.
-Second I'm specifiying a package name `package api.v1;` and this will get used in the code I'm generating.
+Second I'm specifiying a package name `package api.v1;` – this will get used in the code I'm generating.

 Then I'll install the protobuf compiler:

 ~~~{.bash caption=">_"}
 brew install protobuf
 ~~~

-Make sure installed:
+Make sure it's installed:

 ~~~{.bash caption=">_"}
 protoc --version